UMPS CARE

 UMPS CARE is a 501(c)(3) nonprofit organization formed in 2006 by Major League Baseball (MLB) umpires to provide comfort, encouragement, and support to seriously ill children in hospitals and their families.
 Umpire crews visit hospitals and distribute gifts to children during the baseball season as well as the off-season, The charity's motto is "Helping People is an Easy Call".
-As of 2017, the umpires have visited 131 hospitals for UMPS CARE events.
-The effort originated with umpires Marvin Hudson and Mike DiMuro, who began the "Blue For Kids" hospital visitation program in 2004.
+More than 25,000 children in pediatric hospitals have received Build-A-Bear Workshop® furry friends through umpire visits.
+The effort originated with umpires Marvin Hudson and Mike DiMuro, who began the "Blue For Kids" hospital visitation program along with a longtime Minor League Baseball Umpire Samuel Dearth.
+Gary Darling, Larry Young and Jim Reynolds had been supporting charity efforts to help retired MLB Umpires, and today, UMPS CARE Charities has a family care program that helps umpires with short-term financial needs and challenges.

-In recent years, UMPS CARE has expanded to include college scholarships for older adopted children and the participation of minor league umpires.
+UMPS CARE Charities also runs a program inviting children's organizations and military families to meet Major League Baseball and Minor League Baseball Umpire crews before games, and 11,000 participants have benefited from these experiences.
+In 2021, the charity create a new initiative called the "Official Leadership Program" - a 6-week course for teens to learn umpiring skills on the field and leadership skills in the classroom.
+This is a free course and the curriculum was developed in tandem with the National Baseball Hall of Fame and Museum and Major League Baseball Umpires.
+An additional program, the All-Star College Scholarship, provides financial aid and mentorship to children adopted after the age of 13 to support their dream of earning a college degree.
+Since 2015, the charity has had a 100% graduation rate.

+The current UMPS CARE Charities President is D.J.
+Reyburn, an active MLB Umpire.

 Programs offered

 UMPS CARE says its outreach "has given faces and personalities to the men we used to see as stern, cold officiators".
-Umpire Tripp Gibson, for example, has participated in bowling and golf tournaments, as well as visiting injured soldiers at Walter Reed Medical Center.
+MLB Umpire Tripp Gibson, for example, has participated in bowling and golf tournaments, as well as visiting injured soldiers at Walter Reed Medical Center.

-The umpires' efforts include "BLUE For Kids", "Blue Crew Tickets", and "All-Star Scholarships".
+The umpires' efforts include "BLUE For Kids", "Blue Crew Tickets", "All-Star Scholarships" and the "Official Leadership Program".